psmass/DDS-Data-model-Example/CmdRspExample/README.md

 Use-case Single or redundant Controller to many devices (but one at a time), e.g., as a device 'Announces itself' the controller solicits the devices capacity or capabilities before commanding it.

 	           Requesting Controller 		 |		  Responding Device
-	Foo Comnmand Issued (Key'd targetDevID) ------>	 |      (content filter on target(my)DevId)
+	      Foo Comnmand Issued (targetDevID) ------>	 |      (content filter on target(my)DevId)
 							 |
-				         <-------------  | Foo Response(cmdReq Key'd targetDevID, Result / Status)
+				         <-------------  | Foo Response(cmdReq @key'd (my)deviceID, Result / Status)
 					 		 |

 Here the Command key'd targetDeviceID allows many requests to different devices while allowing a given device to set a content filter for command FOO directed to it alone.
-As well the response holds the targetDevID allowing the requestor to both correlate outstanding requests as well as receive request 'samples' from multiple devices.
+As well the response holds the key'd deviceID allowing the requestor to both correlate outstanding requests as well as receive request instances and sample from multiple devices.

 **Many Devices Requesting Command to one Controller** (two or more if redundant)